+In Scotland, there are no specialist mental health services for deaf children.
+These services are well established in other parts of the UK.
 We think this is wrong, and every deaf child should be able to access the support they need, when they need it.

 We are campaigning to set up a nationally funded Deaf Child and Adolescent Mental Health Service (DCAMHS) and we have been working with national and local partners to develop this.